 Adjustable Beds and Snoring

 Sleep apnea and being overweight are the most common reasons for constricted airway snoring.
-An adjustable bed allows your body to be in a sleeping position that your airways are not restricted in any way and there is little to no pressure on your throat, nose or chest, giving you your best chance at a snore free night.
-The benefits of adjustable beds are no longer restricted to hospitals, and are rapidly making there way to people’s homes.
+An adjustable bed allows your body to be in a sleeping position where your airways are not restricted in any way, and there is little to no pressure on your throat, nose or chest, giving you your best chance at a snore-free night.
+The benefits of adjustable beds are no longer restricted to hospitals and are rapidly making their way to people’s homes.

 Positional Sleep Apnea